Srezuhara/media-manager/README.md

 🧱 Tech Stack
 Flutter + Dart
+*Dependencies used:

-path_provider – to access app storage
+1)path_provider – to access app storage

-permission_handler – to request permissions
+2)permission_handler – to request permissions

-open_filex – to open PDFs using default viewer
+3)open_filex – to open PDFs using default viewer

-dart:io – for file management
+4)dart:io – for file management